 - 1. Go to the PICTURE menu and highlight 3D Color Management. - 2.
-Press ENTER on the projector or remote control and the 3D Color Management page displays. - 3.
-Highlight Primary Color and press ◀ / ► to select a color from among Red, Yellow, Green, Cyan, Blue, or Magenta. - 4.
-Press ▼ to highlight Hue and press ◀ / ► to select its range.
+Press MODE/ENTER and the 3D Color Management page displays. - 3.
+Highlight Primary color and press ◀/▶ to select a color from among Red, Green, Blue, Cyan, Magenta and Yellow. - Press ▼ to highlight Hue and press ◄ / ► to select its range.
 Increase in the range will include colors consisted of more proportions of its two adjacent colors.